https://the-bare-foot-affiliate.com/

 Serenity

-Seashells which were (are), homes to critters and sea grass lay along the tidal reach.
+A typical tropical beachwith the remnants on life washed ashore by the high tide, seashells which were (are), homes to critters and sea grass lay along the tidal reach.

-If you cannot swim or are not a good swimmer, be careful and stay near the shoreline.
+The water is clear but like all open water offering an invitation… If you cannot swim or are not a good swimmer, be careful and stay near the shoreline.

 Palomino in Colombia.
 Visiting Paradise.